iankoex/iankoex.github.io/_posts/2024-11-09-building-a-caching-and-preloading-avplayer.md

 #### Notes on AVAssetResourceLoaderDelegate

-Return true if you can handle the request and of course false when you can't
+Return true if you can handle the request and of course false when you can't.

 Check if the request is for content information or data.
 Content information is metadata about the media file like content type, length etc. Data is the actual media data.
 Never call `request.finishLoading()` on a content request, it will stall the player without a way of resuming.
 The content request is usually 2 bytes.